l7mp/dcontroller/README.md

               '@len': ["$.spec.containers"]
 ```

-The pipeline comprises a single aggregation operation, namely a projection.
-This `@project` op will
+Our sample pipeline comprises a single aggregation operation, namely a projection.
+This `@project`
-create a patch by copying the name and namespace from the pod's metadata and adding the length of
+op will create a patch by copying the pod's name and namespace and adding the length of the
-the `containers` list in the Pod spec as an annotation to it.
+`containers` list in the Pod spec as an annotation to the metadata.
 The `@string` op is included to
 explicitly cast the numeric length value into a string.

 Ant that's the whole idea: you specify one or more Kubernetes API resources to watch, a declarative